Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Related Work

 \subsection{Dealing with Unknowns in Self-Adaptive Systems}

-Kinneer et al.\,\cite{10.1145/3194133.3194145} focus on the change of the adaptive logic in response to changes, such as the addition or removal of adaptation tactics.
-The authors argue that such changes in a self-adaptive system often require a human planner to redo an expensive planning.
-To address this problem the authors propose a planner based on genetic programming that reuses existing plans.
-The authors demonstrate that na\"ively reusing existing plans for planning in self-adaptive systems results in a loss of utility.
-This work fits in a line of research on automatic (re-)generation of adaptive logic to deal with circumstances that are hard to anticipate before deployment of the system.
+Kinneer et al.\,\cite{10.1145/3194133.3194145} focused on the change of the adaptive logic in response to changes, such as the addition or removal of adaptation tactics.
+The authors argue that such changes in a self-adaptive system often require a human planner to redo expensive planning.
+To address this problem the authors proposed a planner based on genetic programming that reuses existing plans.
+The authors demonstrated that na\"ively reusing existing plans for planning in self-adaptive systems results in a loss of utility.
+This work fits in a line of research on automatic (re-)generation of adaptive logic to deal with circumstances that are hard to anticipate before the deployment of the system.

-Palm et al.~\cite{palm2020online} integrate a policy-based reinforcement learner with the MAPE-K architecture to deal with environment changes that are difficult or impossible to anticipate before deployment of the system.
-Different to traditional online reinforcement learning approaches for self-adaptive systems that require manual fine-tuning of the exploration rate and quantizing environment states, the proposed approach automates these manual activities.
-To We demonstrate the feasibility and applicability, the authors validate the proposed approach in two domains, namely to balance workloads in a web application subject to multiple types of drifts in the distribution of the workload, and to predict the behavior of a process in a business process management system when there is a shift in the process behavior.
-The experiments show that there is room for improvement for the convergence of reinforcement learning method and the ability to handle large adaptation spaces.
+Palm et al.~\cite{palm2020online} integrated a policy-based reinforcement learner with the MAPE-K architecture to deal with environment changes that are difficult or impossible to anticipate before deployment of the system.
+Different from traditional online reinforcement learning approaches for self-adaptive systems that require manual fine-tuning of the exploration rate and quantizing environment states, the proposed approach automates these manual activities.
+To demonstrate the feasibility and applicability, the authors validated the proposed approach in two domains, namely to balance workloads in a web application subject to multiple types of drifts in the distribution of the workload, and to predict the behavior of a process in a business process management system when there is a shift in process behavior.
+The experiments show that there is room for improvement in the convergence of the reinforcement learning method and the ability to handle large adaptation spaces.

+Krupitzer et al.~\cite{7573157} coin the term self-improvement within self-adaptive systems as an adaptation of the adaptation logic that helps shift the integration tasks from the static design time to the runtime.
+The authors survey approaches for self-improvement, compare these approaches, and categorize them.
+The categorization highlights that the approaches focus either on structural or parameter adaptation but seldom combine both.
+From this insight, the authors outline a set of challenges that need to be addressed by future approaches for self-improvement.